isoldalmirante/Data-Analytics-Basic-Methods-course---CIND123-TMU/README.md

-Assignments completed for the Data Analytics Basic Methods course
+Assignments completed for the Data Analytics Basic Methods course Winter 2023